dhbrookes/pb_solvers/doc/source/analysis_tools.rst

  name X

 Change the Drawing Method of the new representation to VDW and the Material to Transparent.
 You should now see a collection of charges inside transparent coarse grained spheres.
-The final view of the Graphical Representations screen and the ouput image after this process are shown below.
+The final view of the Graphical Representations screen and the ouput image after this process are shown below, for both PB-AM and PB-SAM.

 .. image:: images/vmd_graph_rep_pqr.png
    :width: 30%